CUSP-NYU/RCF/README.md

 B. After entering your credentials, SSH into the internal servers
   ```
-  ssh notebook   or ssh notebook2
+  ssh notebook   or ssh notebook2  or notebook3
   ```

 Step 1: Create a new conda environment (the example used below is named myenv and the python version is 3.10 )